Wanna Stay Out of These?

 The Golf Dr’s take you ask?
 Well, while my approach is similar it should be noted that each of us has our own little quirks and idiosyncrasies so our PSR’s will vary from individual to individual.
 Some of these idiosyncrasies directly affect our PSR like biorhythms, and even something as simple as an addition or subtraction of a step in your PSR.
 This can affect EVERYTHING!
 You may have just tipped the scale…

 Think of it like this.
 You have 7 items to check off on your PSR in order before you address your shots and you have been doing things this way for a while; now you go and add another.
 Your total is now a positive number 8 and not a negative number 7, but odd numbers play too… I call this the ole switcheroo.
 No trick or tweak works forever… You must keep moving forward and progressing along the way to improve/maintain YOUR golf game.
+That is one of the reasons that Golf is a game for life!

 Be VERY CAREFUL not to upset this apple cart!!!
 Your PSR is a delicate tool and that box of wires between your ears is apt to see this as an additive to a recipe that has already been working.
 An alien outsider!